vcerny01/website2/content/notes/_index.md

 ## Purpose
 I don't thinks complex note-taking systems, e.g., zettelkasten, are useful.
 In fact, I view notes only as a medium between material I study and my thinking.
 If I could remember everything I read, I wouldn't take notes, I would write essays.

-I don't put all my notes online.
 I put some of my notes on this website for the following reasons:

 1. **Quick reference**

-The internet is full of information, but it's a messy place.
-Hence it has proven to be useful for me to have a website over content and features of which I have full control.
+It has proven useful for me to have a website over content and features of which I have full control.

 2. **Helping others**

 Some people could find my notes useful, so why wouldn't I share them?

 ## Organization
 First of all, I don't put all of my notes online.
-Plenty of notes I've written on paper, and I don't intent to digitalize them.
+Plenty of notes I've written on paper, and I don't intent to digitize them.
 Also, more practical notes (especially personal stuff) I have in a seperate text-based system.

+I share two kinds of notes:

+1. **Notes from school**

-The notes I share are seperated based on source.
-Notes from school are seperated into grades and further into courses (subjects).
-They are structured hierarchically, there is very little linking between them.
-In contrast, notes from my own studies are non-hierarchically structured.
-They are interlinked and organically grouped by topics.
+They are are seperated into grades and further into courses (subjects).
+They are structured hierarchically.
+There is very little linking between them.

+2. **Notes from my own studies**

+They are non-hierarchically structured.
+They are frequently linked to each other and organically grouped by topics. (see below)

 ## Get Started
 Start exploring my notes from school **[HERE](/notes/school)**.